allan-tulane/sp22-assignment-01-jimhaines37/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?
+        This function, when given a value, will first check if the value is 1 or less, if it is, that value will simply be returned.
+        If the value is greater than 1 it will assign a variable aVar as the function called on the previous value, and assign another variable bVar as the function called on the value from 2 iterations previous.
+It will then return the sum of aVar and bVar.
+        The function could have included a for loop inside the "else: " statement but since it was not, the function could be called within a for loop to print each value of the sequence.
+I assigned 2 variables instead of just calling the funtion
+        like: return(recrFib(n-1) + recrFib(n-2)) because it seemed more accurate to the SPARC function to assign variables.
+The function will return the fibonacci sequence one term at a time up to the value given to recrFib(), assuming the function is called in a for loop.
 .
 .
 .